Borneo Diving in Malaysia

 Have a look through our Frequently asked questions

-Malaysia scuba diving can be done all the year round but it does vary from location to location.
+Scuba diving in Malaysia is good all the year round but seasons do vary from location to location.
 Sipadan is a year-round destination with the optimum overall conditions being from April to December.
-July and August are often described as the best months with visibility sometimes exceeding 40m around Sipadan.
+July and August are often described as the best months with visibility sometimes exceeding 40m around the island.
 Mabul never experiences such good visibility but, as a macro destination, it doesn't need to.

 January and February in particular can see unsettled weather.
 These months are the start of the rainy season in Sabah and although Sipadan and Mabul might not experience much rain, the air and water temperature can be a little cooler and visibility can be low during this period.
 There are fewer divers here at this time and it is still possible to enjoy excellent conditions, depending on your luck.
 The normally calm seas can also be a little unsettled at this time.